 All staff on campus prevent and interrupt student harassment and bullying.

-Check in and refer to a Solution Coach®
+LEVEL 2 - Check in and Refer to a Solution Coach®

-If a teacher or staff member perceives a pattern of bullying or harassment, they check in with suspected target to confirm the bullying and then refer to a school Solution Coach for Level 3.
+When a teacher or staff member discovers ongoing bullying or harrassment, they check in with the target and refer the student to a school Solution Coach.

-If a pattern of harassment or prejudice is apparent across the entire class or grade, the Solution Coach® implements a plan to teach respect for differences and create a more supportive peer culture.
+If a pattern of harassment or prejudice is apparent across the entire class or grade, the Solution Coach® implements a plan to create a culture of acceptance.

 This evidence-based approach leverages the empathy and kindness inherent in all of us.
 Independent studies of the No Bully System have revealed that it stops student bullying in over 80% of cases and that this remained true at a three-month follow up.